 Hacker Paradise runs from 10:30am - 6:30pm, Monday - Thursday.

 Every morning, we come together as a group for a quick standup meeting, during which we discuss what we did yesterday, any obstacles we faced, and what we're planning to do today.
 We will also have weekly events where people can showcase what they've been learning and building!

 Who will be at Hacker Paradise?

-The main requirement is that students show that they enjoy programming, as they will be spending a lot of time writing code during the retreat.
-As a result, we accept students with a wide range of experience, from those who have only been programming for several months, to experienced programmers who have been working in technology for many years.
+The main requirement is that participants show that they enjoy programming, as they will be spending a lot of time writing code during the retreat.
+As a result, we accept participants with a wide range of experience, from those who have only been programming for several months, to experienced programmers who have been working in technology for many years.